UniversalDependencies/docs/_ga-feat/Definite.md

 #### Nominative case

-In the nominative case (see [Case:NomAcc]()) nouns undergo some changes following the definite article _<b>an</b>_; most feminine nouns are lenited after the definite article, while feminine nouns beginning with 's' will become 'ts'.
+In the nominative case (see [Case]()) nouns undergo some changes following the definite article _<b>an</b>_; most feminine nouns are lenited after the definite article, while feminine nouns beginning with 's' will become 'ts'.
 Meanwhile, masculine nouns beginning with a vowel get the prefix 't-'.

 Following the plural definite article _<b>na</b>_, both masculine and feminine nouns beginning with a vowel receive the prefix 'h'.